Racism in the LGBTQ community: Antiziganism

 Romani people in Romania, including homosexual Romani, face antiziganism from the non-Romani LBGT community in the country.
 When American singer Madonna publicly condemned homophobia and antiziganism in Eastern Europe during her 2008 Sticky & Sweet Tour, several members of the Romanian LGBT community criticized her online for linking homophobia to antiziganism.
 In their rebuttals to Madonna's statements, several Romanian commentators referred to LGBT people as "decent civilised people" while characterizing the Romani as "thieves" and "criminals" who are incompatible with "civilised society".
 On LGBT dating sites in Romania, many Romani report seeing "no gypsies please" on user profiles, while some LGBT Romani have stated that a lack of adequate representation in Romanian media leads to antiziganist perceptions among non-Romani Romanians.
 In addition, many LGBT Romani face homophobia from their own communities as well, typically from conservative families.
 A 2017 study by the Romanian National Council Against Discrimination found that LGBT and Romani people in Romania are among the most discriminated groups in the country.

 Gay Neo-Nazism

 The National Socialist League in the United States limited its membership to gay Aryans.
 The documentary Men, Heroes and Gay Nazis addressed the phenomenon of gay neo-Nazis in Germany.
 Michael Kühnen and Nicky Crane were gay neo-Nazis.
+The Order of the Jarls of Baelder, a satanic fascist organization based in the United Kingdom, encouraged homoeroticism as a form of male bonding.